Early Learning and Child Care

 Fee subsidy is available in either a licensed Home Child Care and /or Child Care Centres programs.
 The subsidy program is offered to eligible families and caregivers in need to make child care more affordable.
 Additional information on applying and eligibility criteria for subsidized child care is available in the Fee Subsidy section below.

-Child Care Programs are managed by Grey County Child Care Services and licensed by the Ministry of Education to ensure programs continue to meet provincial standards.
+Child Care Programs are supported by Grey County Child Care Services and licensed by the Ministry of Education to ensure programs continue to meet provincial standards.

 Monthly Parental Contribution Requirement Calculator